nostorg/clients/index.md

 ### Criteria for ✅

+Any column with at least one 🟡 entry should have some criteria listed here.

 - Zaps: Can view who zapped what amounts; can process zaps via integrated wallet, external application, or QR code.
 - Reactions: Can view who reacted with which reactions; can react with any custom emoji.
 - Local Feeds: Can view all recent notes from connected relays and filter by relay.